zenpk/snippet-on-file-type/README.md

 # Snippet on File Type

 A VSCode extension for inserting different code snippets based on the file type.
-Works well with shortcuts.
+Works well with shortcuts and Vim.

 ## Recommended Usage